 How to Secure a Small Business Loan

-Ensuring your small business has enough money to sustain itself is one of the biggest struggles of business ownership.
-Whether you need money for infrastructure upgrades or you’re looking for capital to fund your startup, sourcing money in the early stages of business ownership can be a challenge.
+Ensuring your small business has enough money to sustain itself is one of the biggest struggles in small business ownership.
+Whether you need money for property or equipment upgrades or are looking for capital to fund your startup, sourcing cash in the early stages of business ownership can be challenging.

 Have a Plan for Growth

-If you’re not sure where you’ll be investing the money, what your return will be or how you’ll repay the loan, consider designing a stronger growth plan before you even begin.
+If you’re not sure where you’ll be investing the money, what your return will be, or how you’ll repay your loan, you must design a more robust growth plan before you apply for a loan.
+Lenders want to see how the loan will help grow your business.
+The more detailed your plan, the better.

 Know Your Ask